Energy Bankruptcies: The 10 Most Notable Public Failures and What Comes Next

 Here's a list of the 10 largest energy industry failures since 2013, as well as some of the riskiest companies that CreditRiskMonitor covers today.
 These companies should be watched closely as the current oil and natural gas price cycle continues to run its course.

 CreditRiskMonitor is a leading web-based financial risk analysis and news service designed for credit, supply chain and other risk professionals.
-Subscribers include more than 35% of the Fortune 1000 as well as many other large corporations worldwide.
+Subscribers include nearly 40% of the Fortune 1000 as well as many other large corporations worldwide.
 Important features of the service include:

 • The FRISK® score, which is 96%-accurate in predicting public company failure risk